 The legal focus in California is on safety, making sure state residents are limited in any exposure to asbestos.
 Lawmakers in 2007 approved changes to Title 8 which requires employers to take specific steps to minimize potential exposure and to document any that occurs.
 The law also requires that school systems keep abatement records for 30 years.

 Pennsylvania once was one of the top five U.S. states in the number of asbestos related lawsuits filed.
-Lawmakers there chose to let the courts manage these cases, and over the past decade a set of procedures was set up to deal with these cases.
+Lawmakers there chose to let the courts manage these cases, and over time, a set of procedures was set up to deal with these cases.
 The new procedures address case management, physical impairment, punitive damages, several liability and successor liability.
 Pennsylvania remains a state in which many asbestos claims are filed.

 Ohio is one of the country’s most active states in terms of asbestos related legal reform.
 By the year 2000, the state was one of five that made up more than 66 percent of U.S. asbestos claim filings, a fact that drove Ohio lawmakers to introduce restrictions.
-They recently introduced medical criteria for victims and also passed a series of updates that provide help for companies who are sued for asbestos claims.
+They introduced medical criteria for victims and also passed a series of updates that provide help for companies who are sued for asbestos claims.

 Florida lawmakers aimed to reduce asbestos lawsuits by adopting the Asbestos and Silica Compensation Fairness Act in 2005.
 The law requires asbestos plaintiffs to have better evidence, including that of asbestos exposure, at the time the lawsuit is filed.

 Like Florida, Georgia also tackled asbestos litigation in 2005.
 It added new filing requirements for asbestos and mesothelioma plaintiffs, requiring specific documentation of exposure.
 The results were almost instant.
-One judge, Fulton County State Court Judge Henry Newkirk, saw his caseload drop from 1,200 to only a dozen in one year.
+One judge, Fulton County State Court Judge Henry Newkirk, saw his asbestos-related caseload drop from 1,200 to only a dozen in one year.

 As awareness spread about the deadly injuries caused by asbestos exposure, concern also spread about the use of asbestos in existing buildings.
 People became aware that the once popular building material was present in schools, office buildings, churches, government buildings and hospitals, among other buildings.
 Of course, widespread interest arose in removing or safely containing the asbestos found in these buildings.